osinenkop/regelum-playground/README.md

 Observe it doesn't work due to ignorance of friction.

 <!-- TOC --><a name="energy-based-controller-with-friction-compenstation-for-inverted-pendulum-with-joint-friction"></a>
-### Energy-based controller with friction compenstation for inverted pendulum with joint friction
+### Energy-based controller with friction compenstation for Pendulum with joint friction

 ```shell
 python run.py policy=energy_based_friction_compensation system=pendulum_with_friction --interactive --fps=10